Frank Welsh (writer)

-Frank Welsh (born 1931) is a historian, novelist and former international banker.
+Frank Reeson Welsh (16 August 1931 – 23 April 2023) was a British historian, novelist and international banker.

+Life and career

+Welsh was born on 16 August 1931.
 He graduated from Magdalene College, Cambridge, and retired after a successful banking career.
-He has written extensively on imperial British history, notably Hong Kong, Australia and South Africa.
+He wrote extensively on imperial British history, notably Hong Kong, Australia and South Africa.

+Welsh died on 23 April 2023, at the age of 91.